camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ## User Assignment using Camunda Extensions

 It is clear that user and group assignments are quite cumbersome for use cases where the assignment is more complicated.
-To avoid these complexities, custom extensions on the user task are possible.
+To avoid these complexities, custom extensions on the User Task are possible.

 ### Assignee

-`assignee` attribute: this custom extension allows direct assignment of a user task to a given user.
+The `assignee` attribute: this custom extension allows direct assignment of a User Task to a given user.

 ```xml
 <userTask id="theTask" name="my task" camunda:assignee="kermit" />